-How can I stop quarreling in my marriage?
+How can I stop arguing in my marriage?

 That’s the message one of my readers sent in a few weeks ago.
 Only eight words, but they describe a big problem.